-The Community Redevelopment Act requires that if an element of residential use exists in the redevelopment area prior to the adoption of the community redevelopment plan, or the community redevelopment plan is intended to remedy a shortage of affordable housing, then the community redevelopment plan must provide an element of residential use in the redevelopment area or state the reasons for which the community redevelopment plan is not intended to remedy an affordable housing shortage.71 land the Cedar Key comprehensive plan assigns the residential land use district designation.
+The Community Redevelopment Act requires that if an element of residential use exists in the redevelopment area prior to the adoption of the community redevelopment plan, or the community redevelopment plan is intended to remedy a shortage of affordable housing, then the community redevelopment plan must provide an element of residential use in the redevelopment area or state the reasons for which the community redevelopment plan is not intended to remedy a affordable housing shortage.71 land the Cedar Key comprehensive plan assigns the residential land use district designation.
 The community redevelopment activities in this plan will allow current residents to remain residents by addressing the risks of storms, flooding, and sea level rise.
+Cedar Key Community Redevelopment Agency